 A great way for birders to keep track of the species they've seen is with a life list, but how do you know what birds to add?
 What birds count for the list and which do not?
-What conditions need to be met for a bird to be "officially" added to a life list?

 Why Keep a Life List